varavan/hints/README.md

 Please notice that the storage for this application is a file called `hints.json` that will be versioned

+*adding hints*
-- `hints add 'content of the hint' --author 'ADD AN AUTHOR' --tags 'ADD TAGS SEPARATE BY COMMA'`
+`hints add 'content of the hint' --author 'ADD AN AUTHOR' --tags 'ADD TAGS SEPARATE BY COMMA' --file-path 'FILE_PATH_FOR_CONTENT_RELATED' --file-line 'FILE_LINE'`

+*listing hints*
+`hints show` .
+You can use diferent filters as a command option.
+Options are `tags`, `author`, `file-path`.
-- `hints show` will randomly show a hint.
-You can set up a limit of messages with flag `--limit`, by default is 1
+ Also you can set up a limit by option `limit`, by default 1

-- `hints show --tags 'TAGS SEPARATE BY COMA'`  show random hints filtering by tags.
-You can use the flag limit too
-- `hints show --author 'AUTHOR'` show random hints filtering by author.
-You can use the flag limit too
+ For example `hints show --author 'Jhon Doe' --tags 'set-up,init' --limit 15`

 # Status